Go Notes

 )

-every source file must belong to packages
+every source file in the same directory must belong to the same package

 to import subpackages, use the following import path: